-Graeme Fraser, a Partner and Head of the Family department at Finchley-based OGR Stock Denton LLP, said that the figures show that the need for action is urgent and legislation should be included in the Queen’s Speech on Monday 14 October.
+Graeme Fraser, a Partner and Head of the Family department at Finchley-based OGR Stock Denton Solicitors, said that the figures show that the need for action is urgent and legislation should be included in the Queen’s Speech on Monday 14 October.

 Unlike for married couples, when a cohabiting relationship ends there is no specific legal mechanism for dividing property fairly and partners who did not have a legal share in the family home can find themselves destitute.

 At the same time, cohabiting couples are at a disadvantage when it comes to Inheritance Tax (IHT) and death benefits in comparison with married couples.

 However, thanks to the myth of ‘common law marriage’ many cohabitants wrongly believe that they share the same rights as married couples.

 Graeme Fraser, who is also Chair of Resolution’s Cohabitation Committee, said: “Official statistics have repeatedly shown how quickly the number of cohabiting couples is rising.